How To Write A Magazine Article

 By following these tips, you can be sure your article will be timely and relevant.

-Tips for using Appropriate Language when Writing a Magazine Article
+Tips for Using Appropriate Language

 You’re a smart person with something to say, so of course you want to write for a magazine.
 But before you start typing away, it’s important to understand the difference between writing for a magazine and other types of writing.
 Magazine articles are typically shorter than essays or other types of writing, and they often use more informal language.
 However, that doesn’t mean you can just throw caution to the wind and use slang or profanity in your article.